 Also known as MoneyMatch Philippines, Rykom Financing Corporation has been in the loaning industry since 1998.

-Rykom Financing Corporation offers different services, including business loans, consumer loans, and seafarer loans.
+Rykom Financing Corporation offers different services, including business, consumer, and seafarer loans.
 They also allow direct investments and contract receivable financing.

 Kiva is a crowdfunding platform that allows aspiring borrowers to upload their loan details into their system and let lenders support these loans.

-Any willing lender can provide borrowers money at a minimum of USD 25, and multiple lenders can pool their money together to support it.
+Any willing lender can provide borrowers with a minimum of $25, and multiple lenders can pool their money together to support the project.

-Advance is a loaning platform that partners with businesses and corporations to allow easier access to loaning and financial services for their employees.
+Advance is a loaning platform that partners with businesses and corporations to allow easier access to employee loans and financial services.